GSA/piv-guides/pages/template-2.md

 ## Code Blocks

 For code blocks, enter a Return, three backticks (```) before and after the code block, plus another Return.
-Some instructions suggest adding 3-8 spaces before the three backticks, a Return, the code block text, another Return, and 3-8 spaces and another three backticks:
+Some instructions suggest adding in this order:

+  * 3-8 spaces before the three backticks to start the code block
+  * 3 backticks (```)
+  * A Return
+  * The code text
+  * Another Return
+  * 3-8 spaces
+  * 3 more backticks to close the code block

    ```
    Text within three backticks for code or command line samples